Careers with MYS

 Humility – Wolf

-- Understand that the young adults come to us with complex histories, stories and needs.
-Demonstrate clear understanding of personal triggers and biases in order to not take the young adults behaviours personally.
+• Understand that youth come to us with complex histories, stories and needs.
+Demonstrate clear understanding of personal triggers and biases in order to not take youths behaviours personally.

-- Demonstrate critical self-reflection, an ongoing willingness to learn, and an understanding of power and privilege (race, ability, sexuality,gender, as staff members, etc.) and how our positionality impacts our work with our young adults.
+• Demonstrate critical self-reflection, an ongoing willingness to learn, and an understanding of power and privilege (race, ability, sexuality, gender, as staff members, etc.) and how our positionality impacts our work with youth.

 Truth – Turtle

-- Gather relevant information, recognize patterns and themes in the data, generate and consider multiple alternatives and make decisions in a
+• Gather relevant information, recognize patterns and themes in the data, generate and consider multiple alternatives and make decisions in a timely manner.

-- Analytical and critical thinker, particularly in regard to engaging and planning with the young adults.
+• Analytical and critical thinker, particularly in regard to engaging and planning youth

 • Certificate or diploma in Child & Youth Care (other combination of education and experience may be considered);